RaviBasagonda/mendix/docs/content/create-your-own-tracker-app.md

 ![](https://github.com/RaviBasagonda/mendix/blob/main/docs/images/5/parts-page.png?raw=true)

-## 6 Configuring the User Interaction Elements of a Page
+## 6 Configuring the User Interaction Elements of Parts Page

 The user interaction elements such as new, edit, delete, search, sort, and filter in your app will not respond without action events and a data source to interact with and feed data to a page.
-The data source for a page can be created by creating an entity with attributes in the *Domain Models* window in the Mendix Studio.
+The data source for a page can be created by creating an entity with attributes in the *Domain Models* window in Mendix Studio.
 To get yourself familiarize with *Domain Models*, *Entity*, and *Attributes*, refer [Domain Model](https://docs.mendix.com/studio/domain-models).

-### 6.1 Creating an Entity and Attributes
+### 6.1 Creating and Configuring an Entity and Attributes

 To create an entity and attributes, follow these steps: